actum/frontend-checklist/README.md

 * Decreasing the possibility of broken page layout

 ### 1.8.
 Fonts
-* Consult with the FE developer how many fonts and variants (bold, black, light,…) to use
+* Consider how many fonts and variants (bold, black, light,…) to use
 * Custom fonts will increase the page loading time (critical on mobile devices)
 * Where the fonts will be hosted? ([Google fonts](https://fonts.google.com/), [Typekit](https://typekit.com/), [Fonts.com](https://www.fonts.com/), selfhosted - if so, provide the source files)
 * Does the font support all the necessary characters?